 Use Custom YANG RPCs on Devices Running Junos OS

-You can add YANG data models that define custom RPCs on supported devices running Junos OS.
+You can add YANG data models that define custom RPCs on supported devices running Junos OS or Junos OS Evolved.
 Creating custom RPCs enables you to precisely define the input parameters and operations and the output fields and formatting for your specific operational tasks on those devices.

-Starting in Junos OS Release 17.3R1, when you load custom YANG data models onto the device, you do not need to explicitly load any required Junos OS extension modules.
-In earlier releases, you must load the Junos OS extension modules for any packages that use the modules.
+When you load custom YANG data models onto the device, you do not need to explicitly load any required Junos OS extension modules.

 Consider the following YANG module and RPC definition: